zosconnect/zosconnect-sample-interceptor/README.md

-## Sample z/OS Connect Interceptor
+## Sample z/OS Connect Enterprise Edition Interceptor

-A z/OS Connect Interceptor which demonstrates how to build an interceptor and include it as part of a z/OS Connect configuration.
+A z/OS Connect Enterprise Edition (EE) Interceptor which demonstrates how to build an interceptor and include it as part of a z/OS Connect configuration.

 ### Installing

-* Clone this repository `git clone git://github.com/crshnburn/zosconnect-sample-interceptor.git`
+* Clone this repository `git clone git://github.com/zosconnect/zosconnect-sample-interceptor.git`
-* Install the feature into your WebSphere Liberty `featureManager install sample-interceptor.esa`
+* Install the feature into your z/OS Connect EE environment `wlp/bin/featureManager install sample-interceptor.esa`

 ### Configuring